 Brewery Square’s vibrant boutiques and galleries are great for a spot of window shopping and you can stop and warm up with a hot drink in the winter and watch the world go by or enjoy an ice cream by the splash fountains on a sunny day.

-If the weather is wet, why not uncover 250 million years of history at the Dorset Museum?
-Kids get free entry every Saturday and Sunday until the end of March, plus Shire Hall Historic Courthouse Museum are offering a phenomenal value annual pass for under a tenner.
+Why not uncover 250 million years of history at the Dorset Museum?
+Children are FREE with a paying adult plus Shire Hall Historic Courthouse Museum are offering a phenomenal value annual pass for under a tenner.

 Shire Hall Historic Courthouse Museum © Folio Creative